03TarunThakur09/Tarun-solanki-dobby/README.md

 trainer.train()
 ```

-### Once the training is complete, you can evaluate the model on the test set by running the following command:
+### Once the training is complete, we can evaluate the model on the test set by running the following command:
 ```
 trainer.evaluate()
 ```